Investing

 Private Equity

 Private equity refers to a group of investors that make direct investments in a company.
 These types of investors mainly focus on investing in established companies (and generally shy away from startups).
-This is done in order to minimise the risk profile of investments and instead allows focus on long term objectives and growth.
-With some groups like the Acacia group, there are certain kinds of businesses that are targeted with investment due to knowledge held by any given Acacia equity investment specialist that is looking for new investment opportunities.
-Having this specialisation allows private equity firms to narrow their focus and provide better value to a business in order to help it grow (and generate higher returns on investment).
+This is done in order to minimize the risk profile of investments and instead allow focus on long-term objectives and growth.
+With some groups like the Acacia group, there are certain kinds of businesses that are targeted with investment due to knowledge held by any given Acacia equity investment specialist who is looking for new investment opportunities.
+Having this specialization allows private equity firms to narrow their focus and provide better value to a business in order to help it grow (and generate higher returns on investment).

 Venture Capital